 1776-1777 Hessians use the building during their occupation of the city.

-1781 A celebration after the surrender of General Lord Cornwallis was held at the Church in Trenton with the governor, Assembly and many Trenton citizens in attendance.
+1781 – After the surrender of General Lord Cornwallis, a celebration was held at the Church in Trenton with the governor, Assembly and many Trenton citizens in attendance.

 The Second Church

-1805 15 April Cornerstone for the new church is laid
+1805 – The cornerstone for the new church was laid on April 15

 The Third (current) Church

-1836 The congregation began considering plans to build a third church.
+1836 – The congregation began considering plans to build a third church.
 The existing building had been struck by lightning, had fallen into disrepair and, despite its size, could no longer accommodate the size of the congregation.
-(John Raum, History of the City of Trenton, New Jersey, 1871, p.
-105.)

 Reverend Yeomans recounted that “[t]he congregation felt the awakening enterprise of their venerable city, and the moment the business of the place show[ed] signs of revival they were ready to conduct the motion into their measures for religious improvement.
 (McLeod & McLeod, The Word into the World: A Bicentennial Record of Ministry, 1977, p.
 108).

-Subscriptions of more than $10,000 are taken by members as they voted to build a new church.
+1838 – Subscriptions of more than $10,000 were taken by members on December 10 as they voted to build a new church.

 Messr.
 Hotchkiss & Thompson of New Haven, Connecticut were selected as builders of the church and Horatio Nelson Hotchkiss of New Haven, Connecticut signed the building contract as architect.
 The building contract was also signed by Pastor John W. Yeomans, Trenton Mayor Charles Burroughs, New Jersey Governor William Pennington and United States President Martin Van Buren.

-1849 2 May The Cornerstone of the church was laid.
+1839 – The Cornerstone of the church was laid on May 2.

-The new church building, located in the middle of the church yard, occupying the site of the old Trenton Academy, is dedicated.
+The new church building, located in the middle of the church yard, occupying the site of the old Trenton Academy, was dedicated on January 19.